Get amongst the wildlife in

 South Georgia is a small pocket of paradise isolated from the civilised world by the ruthless Southern Ocean.
 First sighted in 1675 no one was to land on the island until Captain Cook in 1775.

 South Georgia is a vital breeding oasis for some of the greatest concentrations of wildlife on the planet.
 A trip to the island offers incredible natural beauty, abundant wildlife and interesting whaling and sealing historical sites.

-Half the world’s population of Southern Elephant seals also come to breed.
-Head ashore to see huge bull elephant seals wrestling & defending their females.
+Half the world’s population of southern elephant seals also come to breed.
+Head ashore to see huge bull elephant seals wrestling and defending their females in their natural habitat.

 King penguins crowd the beaches in their millions and strolling around looking like an elegant royal dinner party.

 While the wandering albatross black brow and sooty albatross soar above, before coming into land like a 747 jumbo to begin their majestic courtship.

 Thank you again for a great trip, we really appreciated it.

 Thank you for an unbelievable team effort

 Thank you for all you did to make The Bachelor King a success.